San Bern Co. Book Tour Recap – With Videos!

 Continue Reading →

-Reviews for Platte River Raids…
+Reviews for Emigrant Tales of the Platte River Raids…

 “All the atmospheric charm of a novel, but [with] the emotional impetus of true and living history that still impacts us today. … contributing significantly to the literary history of the American West.” – Readers’ Favorite (Read more Professional Reviews here.)